edwardfxiao/react-inputs-validation/README.md

 [Custom Error Message Guid(can be multiple locales)](#custom-error-message)

-[Phone and email validation example](#phone-email-validation-example)(Since the phone and email validation are no longer  handled internally after v1.4.0.)
+[Example of phone and email validation](#phone-email-validation-example)(Since the phone and email validation are no longer  handled internally after v1.4.0.)

 # Installation
 ```sh